 After our RSPO MB products were established on the market, we got another opportunity in 2016: As raw material of the next higher certification level, RSPO Segregated (SG), became available, we extended our certification and supplemented our product portfolio by RSPO SG certified products.

-So far, we have advanced in a way that our headquarters in Bad Münstereifel (Germany) is RSPO certified since 2015 and our site in Penang (Malaysia) since 2017.
-Both sites are certified according to the Mass Balance (MB) model.
+So far, we have advanced in a way that our headquarters in Bad Münstereifel (Germany) is RSPO certified since 2015, our site in Penang (Malaysia) since 2017 and our site in Helena, AR (US) since 2021.
+The sites are certified according to the Mass Balance (MB) model.
+Therefore, all of our production site have a RSPO certification.

 Forum Nachhaltiges Palmöl (Forum for Sustainable Palm Oil, abbreviation: FONAP) is an association which was founded in 2013.
 Similar to RSPO it unites several stakeholders including private companies, non-governmental organisations and associations as well as the Federal Ministry for nutrition and agriculture.
 In the course of FONAP’s work two objectives are pursued: On the one hand, the usage of sustainably grown palm oil shall be increased by the self-commitment of the member companies.
 On the other hand, the certification systems for sustainable palm oil (RSB, RSPO, ISCC and RAINFORREST ALLIANCE Certification), which are officially accepted by FONAP, shall be continuously developed and enhanced.